Mormon fundamentalism: School of the Prophets

+Brothers Ron and Dan Lafferty were affiliated with the Crossfield group, serving as for a month as counselors in the Provo, Utah School of the Prophets in March 1984.
+Four months after being removed from the School of Prophets following a dispute with Crossfield from the school, they murdered their sister-in-law and her young daughter.
+Both Lafferty brothers were found guilty; Dan was sentenced to life with no parole, and Ron was sentenced to death but died of age-related complications before execution was carried out.

 Independent Mormon fundamentalists

 There is a small movement of independent Mormon fundamentalists.
 Independents do not belong to organized fundamentalist groups and do not generally recognize any man as their prophet or leader.
 Because Independents are not one cohesive group, they are very diverse in their beliefs and interpretations of Mormonism; therefore, their practices vary.
 Many Independents come from a background in the LDS Church, while others come from other Christian or Mormon fundamentalist backgrounds.

 Independents rely on personal inspiration and revelation to guide them; there is no ecclesiastical structure among the Independents, although Independents often socialize with each other and may meet together for religious services.

-Statistically, it is difficult to estimate how many Independents there are, but a recent estimate indicates that there may be more independent fundamentalists than there are in any one of the formally organized polygamous groups and may number as many as 15,000.
+Statistically, it is difficult to estimate how many Independents there are, but a 2014 estimate indicates that there may be more independent fundamentalists than there are in any one of the formally organized polygamous groups and may number as many as 15,000.
 According to this informal survey, about half of Mormon fundamentalists, both those in groups and those outside of groups, currently practice polygamy.
 There are many Independents in Utah, Arizona, Missouri and Brazil.

-Two prominent figures among independent fundamentalists are the late writer Ogden Kraut as well as his plural wife Anne Wilde, both of whom maintained friendships with both independents and some members of the organized groups.
+Two prominent figures among independent fundamentalists are the late writer Ogden Kraut as well as his plural wife Anne Wilde, both of whom maintained friendships with other independent fundamentalists and some members of the organized groups.
+Kraut justified his habits by arguing that John Taylor's purported 1886 revelation authorized only continuing plural marriage, with "no mention of setting up a church, taking tithing, having weekly meetings, or setting up a colony somewhere".